gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

 We only need a few buttons, so this _should_ be generic enough for most joysticks.
-However, I've been testing with a Microsoft Sidewinder control pad, and the button layout is not like current Xbox/PS controllers.
+However, I’ve been testing with a Microsoft Sidewinder control pad, and the button layout is not like current Xbox/PS controllers.
 We can update this with further testing.

 With this done, we just need to add the new file to our project: